Jukun, Bunuba Country

 Lorenz being a truly excellent cook, dinner was a hearty affair.
 After the previous early night it was time to strike out to find the nightime inhabitants of Windjana.
 The calls of Boobook Owls had been incessant during the previous night so I wasn’t surprised to encounter two Boobooks on the spotlight.

-At the base of the cliffs the area adjacent to Windjana Campsite is littered with fallen limestone boulders the Napier Range.
-Exploration of a small cave formed by a collection of these boulders revealed the a huge gecko.
+At the base of the cliffs the area adjacent to Windjana Campsite is littered with fallen limestone boulders from the Napier Range.
+Exploration of a small cave formed by a collection of these boulders revealed a huge gecko.